rust-unofficial/patterns/idioms/priv-extend.md

 For extensive documentation on all the places `#[non_exhaustive]` can be used, see [the docs](https://doc.rust-lang.org/reference/attributes/type_system.html#the-non_exhaustive-attribute).

-- For `struct`s only, you may add a private field to struct
+- You may add a private field to a struct to prevent it from being directly instantiated or matched against

 ## Warning